Peter Revson: Early life and racing career

 Revson accepted an offer to race in the United States in 1965.
 Focusing mainly on sports car racing, including the Can-Am and Trans-Am Series, he was able to build his reputation as a capable driver.
 He also competed in American open-wheel car racing, including the top level USAC Championship Car series.
-In that series, he qualified for the 33rd and final starting position at the 1969 Indianapolis 500; despite completing only 197 of the 200 laps, he finished in 5th place in an underpowered Brabham BT25.
-He returned to the Indianapolis Raceway Park track later in the 1969 USAC Championship Car season, where he finished third in leg one of the Indianapolis 200, followed by his first Champ Car win in the second leg.
-His 1969 success at Indianapolis Raceway Park earned him an invitation to race for the McLaren team at the 1970 Indianapolis 500, after his friend Chris Amon was dropped by the team for failing to qualify; Revson qualified 16th, but retired from the race due to mechanical reasons after 87 laps.
+In that series, he qualified for the 33rd and final starting position at the 1969 Indianapolis 500; despite completing only 197 of the 200 laps, he finished in fifth place in an underpowered Brabham BT25.
+He returned to the Indianapolis Raceway Park track later in the 1969 USAC Championship Car season, where he finished third in heat one of the Indianapolis 200, followed by his first Champ Car win in the second heat.
+His 1969 success at Indianapolis Raceway Park earned him an invitation to race for the McLaren team at the 1970 Indianapolis 500, after his friend Chris Amon decided to not participate; Revson qualified 16th, but retired from the race due to mechanical reasons after 87 laps.
 That same year, while teamed in a Porsche 908/02 with Steve McQueen, the duo finished second overall in the 12 hours of Sebring, and first overall in the 3-liter class, just a few seconds behind the 5-liter Ferrari 512 driven by a trio led by Mario Andretti.
 McQueen received credit for driving with a broken foot, which also meant that Revson drove the bulk of the race.
-Revson also the finished the 1970 Can-Am season in 8th, driving a Lola T220 for Carl Haas Racing.
+Revson also finished the 1970 Can-Am season in eighth, driving a Lola T220 for Carl Haas Racing.

 The 1971 racing season was a major breakthrough in Revson's career.
 Driving at the 1971 Indianapolis 500 for McLaren Racing, he qualified in the pole position in a McLaren M16, and finished the race in second place.
-As a member of the McLaren Racing team in the 1971 Can-Am season, Revson drove his McLaren M8F to five wins and three other podium finishes in the 10-race season, winning the championship.
+As a member of the McLaren Racing team in the 1971 Can-Am season, Revson drove his McLaren M8F to five wins and three other podium finishes in the ten-race season, winning the championship.
 His success earned him an invitation to race in Formula One, at the season ending 1971 United States Grand Prix, for the Tyrrell Racing team; he started 19th, but retired after one lap due to mechanical issues with his Tyrrell 003-Ford Cosworth DFV.

-His success in 1971 earned Revson an offer from the McLaren Formula One team for 1972, headed by his long-time friend Teddy Mayer.
+Revson's success in 1971 earned him an offer from the McLaren Formula One team for 1972, headed by his long-time friend Teddy Mayer.
 Revson entered the 1972 season as a driver for McLaren's Indy Car, Can-Am, and Formula One teams.

-His champagne-spraying celebrations in victory lane earned him the nickname "Champagne Peter".
+Revson's champagne-spraying celebrations in victory lane earned him the nickname "Champagne Peter".